Getting an app idea is easy.

 Proof of concept (POC)

-It is a small version of the project which is used mostly for in-house distribution of the app idea as compared to showcasing it to the other stakeholders.
+It is a small version of the project, which is used mostly for in-house distribution of the app idea as compared to showcasing it to the other stakeholders.
 Usability is not something that is given much attention at this stage.

 Mobile app prototype

-It helps your stakeholders visualize how your app would function while showcasing the user flow and giving everyone the idea of the layout and design.
+It helps your stakeholders visualize how your app would function while showcasing the user flow and giving everyone an idea of the layout and design.
 Mainly, it is designed by mobile application builders for determining the feasibility of the app but does not represent a final product.
 The fact that it highlights the issues at the semi-early stage of the mobile app development process makes it easy to fit in the solution from early on as well.

 Minimum viable product (MVP)